Smart technologies explained: AI, IoT, blockchain, smart homes, and more

 Smart Home for Seniors

-If a retirement home or some sort of care facility is not an option for your family, you will need to set up a support system that not only includes your family and caregivers, but also a residence that has been outfitted as a smart home to accommodate your older relatives.
+If a retirement home or some sort of care facility is not an option for your family, you will need to set up a support system that includes a residence outfitted as a smart home to accommodate your older relatives.

 E-textiles and Smart Clothing – The New Black for the Internet of Things